 Diabetes Education and Support

-Learning how to control your diabetes is important to good health.
-Many people with diabetes need assistance, education and support to help control their diabetes.
-MaineHealth offers classes, medical counseling and behavioral health support to people diagnosed with diabetes.
-Our diabetes care team helps people of all ages understand how to control diabetes, be healthy and enjoy the best possible quality of life.
+Learning how to control diabetes is important to good health.
+MaineHealth offers online and in-person education, medical treatment and behavioral health support to people diagnosed with diabetes.
+Our diabetes care team helps people of all ages understand how to manage diabetes, be healthy and enjoy the best possible quality of life.

-Taking care of diabetes can require a number of behavior changes (for example: diet, exercise).
-MaineHealth also has behavioral health clinicians who can help with this.
-The clinicians see patients in doctors' offices and in diabetes centers.
-Talk to your provider about referral to a behavioral health clinician.
+Managing diabetes can require a number of behavior changes such as diet and exercise.
+MaineHealth behavioral health clinicians can help with this.
+Talk to your provider about referral to a MaineHealth behavioral health provider.

 Diabetes education and support at home

 MaineHealth Care at Home also offers diabetes education to homebound patients and to those in assisted living and long-term care facilities.
 Nurses, dietitians and other MaineHealth care providers can help in-person and via telehealth video visits.
 Learn more about diabetes education and support at home.